- Linto Thomas

 1.2.2 MPU and LLEXT

-- Cannot call kernel APIs like k_mutex_lock, interrupt related APIs directly.
+– Cannot directly call kernel APIs such as k_mutex_lock() or interrupt handlers.

 1.2.3 Points to note in LLEXT

-- In case of BUF_LOADER the llext need you to give it the elf binary start address ,it does not take in the elf file itself.
+- In the case of BUF_LOADER the llext needs you to give it the elf binary start does not take in the elf file itself.

 - The bin can be stored in flash and the memory mapped address in flash can also be passed to llext for dynamic loading.

-- The llext create a heap using k_heap_alloc and this heap is the one which hold the extension and related data.
+- The llext creates a heap using k_heap_alloc and this heap is the one which holds the extension and related data.

 - Ideal situation would be like program the bin to flash and load it to ram on call.